hestonhoffman/bolt/documentation/configuring_bolt.md

 **Filepath:** `<project-directory>/bolt-project.yaml`

-The project configuration file supports options that configure how Bolt behaves, such as how many threads it can use when running commands on targets, and configures different components of the project, such as a list of plans and tasks that are visible to the user.
+The project configuration file supports options that configure how Bolt behaves, such as how many threads it can use when running commands on targets.
+You can also use `bolt-project.yaml` to configure different components of the project, such as a list of plans and tasks that are visible to the user.
 Any directory containing a `bolt-project.yaml` file is automatically considered a [Project directory](bolt_project_directories.md).

 Project configuration files take precedence over `bolt.yaml` files.
 If a project directory contains both files, Bolt will only load and read configuration from `bolt-project.yaml`.

-The `bolt-project.yaml` file supports most of the options that a `bolt.yaml` file does, with the exception of the following inventory configuration options:

-- `transport`
-- `docker`
-- `local`
-- `pcp`
-- `remote`
-- `ssh`
-- `winrm`

 You can view a full list of the available options in [Bolt configuration options](bolt_configuration_reference.md).